 - 1. Families are encouraged to apply for free and reduced price meal benefit.
-Any family that falls into a negative balance will receive a written notification to encourage them to apply for free or reduced price meal benefits. - Families are encouraged to pre-pay for meals.
-Money is accepted in the school office daily for payments.
-Payments are also accepted online in the Parent Portal using Infinite Campus. - 3.
+Any family that falls into a negative balance will receive a written notification to encourage them to apply for free or reduced price meal benefits. - 2.
+Families are encouraged to pre-pay for meals and money is accepted through the Infinite Campus Parent Portal.
+Written notification of prepayment options occurs at the beginning of each school year, is given to each new transfer

+- student, is posted on the Food Service section of the school website, and is included in the student handbook. - 3.
 Families will be notified of the school Unpaid Meal Charge Policy in writing before the school year begins and with each new transfer student.
-This policy will also be posted on the Food Service Website. - 4.
+This policy will also be posted on the Food Service section of the school website. - 4.
 All students: Monthly email notices will be sent to parent/guardian.
 These notices will include total amount due or account balance, itemized charges for Breakfast, Lunch and/or ACE and any payment received and recorded on the student's account. - a.
 Calls on delinquent accounts will be made to try to collect payment. - b.
 All delinquent accounts at the beginning of May of the current school year will be subject to collections for payment. - c.
-A child will never be denied a meal, or provided with alternate meals, regardless of their account balance. - 5.
+A student will never be denied a meal, or provided with alternate meals, regardless of their account balance. - 5.
 Households struggling to pay back a negative balance will be put on a long-term payment plan.
 Unpaid meal charges may be carried over at the end of the school year (i.e., beyond June 30) as a delinquent debt and collection efforts may continue into the new school year.
-This allows CWCKC to work with individual families to establish longer repayment plans and to continue pursuing collection efforts when children change schools.
+This allows CWCKC to work with individual families to establish longer repayment plans and to continue pursuing collection efforts when students change schools.
 When local officials determine further collection efforts for delinquent debt are useless or too costly, the debt must be reclassified as "bad debt." - 6.
-Uncollected Meals debt is covered by the School General Fund.
+Uncollected meals debt is covered by the School General Fund.